 Joel Kelly Design

-Add flair into a neutral bathroom with a display shelf decorated with a vibrant glass bit.
+Add flair into a neutral Designer Bathroom Concepts Pittsburgh with a display shelf decorated with a vibrant glass bit.
 If your wall does not already have an inset corner, put one on a little table, on the floor or hang a glass fixture in the ceiling.

 Amy Lau Design